jankice/JumbleHelper/README.md

     In textbox if you enter "ppale" it gives "apple".
-    After getting correct word there is an audio symbol, when you press that symbol it will pronounce correct word which is gnerating from unjumbled word.
+    After getting correct word there is an audio symbol, when you press that symbol it will pronounce correct word which is found from unjumbled word.

-  Known Issues:

-    Multiple words not found.